Words have power. Learn how to harness it — to express yourself and make a positive impact on your community — with a

 The recently updated Writing and Rhetoric (WRIT) major offers four courses of study or "concentrations."
 Students can choose a structured Creative Writing, Professional Writing, or Journalism and Digital Media concentration, or opt for the flexible General concentration, which offers a broad range of genres and writing situations.

 Students will select courses from traditional genres such as poetry, fiction, nonfiction, playwriting, and writing for stage and screen, as well as writing in emerging and hybrid genres.
 Our Creative Writing faculty is led by award-winning working artists.
 In addition to traditional workshop-based writing courses, this concentration includes courses in literature and professional writing to create customized writing experiences and broad skill sets.

 The professional writing concentration provides students with timely experience that they can apply in the job market.
 The professional writing faculty, whose experience ranges from the courtroom to the conference room, help students to develop an array of skills and problem-solving strategies.
 Students can choose coursework in editing, magazine writing, advertising and public relations, and technical and business writing, as well as courses in journalism and creative writing.

-Students in this concentration take courses in interactive media and design, online journalism, copyediting, and media standards.
+Students in this concentration take courses in reporting and writing news, digital media production and design, copyediting, and media standards.
 They select additional courses in various areas of journalism and digital media, including magazine writing, opinion writing, broadcast journalism, documentary production, entertainment writing, and sportswriting.
 Students interested in a range of careers receive highly marketable instruction designed to prepare them for the workplace.
 Those pursuing careers in journalism and digital media, whether covering politics, science, the arts, or other areas, need strong writing and research skills.
 Public relations and business professionals benefit from learning clear communication for branding, marketing, and pitching new ideas.
 Every student can benefit from learning effective, clear, and concise communication because employers value strong writing, reporting, and multimedia skills.